bitrise-io/devcenter/_articles/en/api/managing-ios-code-signing-files.md

 - ios
 - api
 - files
-summary: 'You can upload, update, list, and delete iOS code signing files with the relevant Bitrise API.
+description: 'You can upload, update, list, and delete iOS code signing files with the relevant Bitrise API.
 In this guide we show you how and in what order to use those code signing endpoints. '
 menu: